jcmunav63/mv_portfolio2/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [mv_portfolio_jcm - Juan Carlos Muñoz' Portfolio.] <a name="about-project"></a>
+# 📖 [mv_portfolio2 ' Portfolio App] <a name="about-project"></a>

 mv_portfolio2!

-**mv_portfolio_jcm** It's a Portfolio responsive web app!
+**mv_portfolio2** It's a Portfolio responsive web app!
 This is Juan Carlos Muñoz' Portfolio App.
 It includes four sections, the "hero", the "works", the "about me", and the "contact me" sections.
 It was developed wit HTML, CSS, and JavaScript.
 It is intended to be responsive and accessible.

 ## 🛠️ Built With <a name="built-with">